ab9st8/pancake/readme.md

 Something which is interesting, to me at least, is the contrast between the two benchmarks.
 I wonder what makes Pancake slow down so much with Fibonacci and speed up so much with the factorial.
 I implemented both Fibonacci and the factorial as a public procedure in order to minimize private stack-related shenanigans in the runtime.

 I put the code I used for both of the benchmarks in the "benchmarks" directory.
+There are also some other Pancake examples in the "examples" directory.
+If you have ideas for some other ways to represent how Pancake works with code snippets, feel free to contribute some examples.

 ## Future
-A known incomptenece of Pancake (aside from just the language itself) is every time a private procedure is called, Pancake c`reates a new stack.
-This is rather inefficient memory-wise and could be fixed, for example, by creating a new stack only for every level of procedure nestation.

 Features expected in the future are
 * data structures — I can't really tell if arrays have a place in this language, but at the same time it's odd to not have them,
 * a way to import Pancake files into other Pancake files in order to use its procedures.
 That brings us to